natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

 * Status
 * Protocol

-Информация должна возвращаться в виде списка кортежей:
+Information should be returned in the form of a list of tuples:

 .. code:: python

     [("FastEthernet0/0", "10.0.1.1", "up", "up"),
      ("FastEthernet0/1", "10.0.2.1", "up", "up"),
      ("FastEthernet0/2", "unassigned", "down", "down")]

-Information should be returned in the form of a list of tuples:

 To get this result, use regular expressions.